-This General Mandate is renewal.
-As at the date of this Notice, no new shares in the Company were issued pursuant to the mandate granted to the Directors at the 12th Annual General Meeting held on 25 June 2014 and which will lapse at the conclusion of the 13th Annual General Meeting.
+As at the date of this Notice, no new shares in the Company were issued pursuant to the mandate granted to the Directors at the 13th AGM held on 23 June 2015 and which will lapse at the conclusion of the 14th AGM.

-(iii) Retention as Independent Non-Executive Directors of the Company pursuant to the Malaysian Code on Corporate Governance 2012 ("MCCG 2012")
+(iv) Retention as Independent Non-Executive Directors of the Company pursuant to the Malaysian Code on Corporate Governance 2012 ("MCCG 2012")

-Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen were appointed as Independent Non-Executive Directors of the Company on 2 December 2002, and have reached cumulative nine (9) years term limit recommended by the MCCG 2012.
-In accordance with the MCCG 2012, the Board of Directors of the Company, after having assessed the independence of Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen, regarded them to be independent based amongst others, the following justifications and recommends that Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen be retained as Independent Non-Executive Directors of the Company:
+Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen were appointed as Independent Non-Executive Directors of the Company on 2 December 2002, and have served on the Board of Directors ("the Board") for a cumulative term of more than nine (9) years.
+In accordance with the MCCG 2012, the Board, after having assessed the independence of Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen, regarded them to be independent based amongst others, the following justifications and recommends that Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen be retained as Independent Non-Executive Directors of the Company:

-- They have met the independence guidelines as set out in Chapter 1 of the Main Market Listing Requirements of Bursa Securities. - b.
-They do not have any conflict of interest with the Company and has not been entering/are not expected to enter into contract(s) especially material contract(s) with the Company and/or its subsidiary companies; and - c.
-The Board of Directors is of the opinion that Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen are important Independent Non-Executive Directors of the Board in view of their many years on the Board with incumbent knowledge of the Company and the Group's activities and corporate history and have provided invaluable contributions to the Board in their role as Independent Non-Executive Directors.
+- They have met the independence guidelines as set out in Chapter 1 of Bursa Securities Main Market Listing Requirements; - They do not have any conflict of interest with the Company and has not been entering/are not expected to enter into contract(s) especially material contract(s) with the Company and/or its subsidiary companies; and - c.
+The Board is of the opinion that Datuk Adillah binti Ahmad Nordin and Mr. Siow Kee Yen are important Independent Non-Executive Directors of the Board in view of their many years on the Board with incumbent knowledge of the Company and the Group's activities and corporate history and have provided invaluable contributions to the Board in their role as Independent Non-Executive Directors.

-(iv) Proposed Shareholders' Mandate
+(v) Proposed Renewal of Existing Shareholders' Mandate

-The proposed adoption of Ordinary Resolution 4 is to renew the shareholders' mandate granted by the shareholders of the Company at the 12th AGM held on 25 June 2014.
-The Proposed Renewal of the Existing Shareholders' Mandates will enable the Group to enter into the Recurrent Related Party Transactions of a Revenue or Trading Nature which are necessary for the Group's day-to-day operations, subject to the transactions being in the ordinary course of business and on normal commercial terms which are not more favorable to the related parties than those generally available to the public and are not to the detriment of the minority shareholders of the Company.
+The proposed adoption of the Ordinary Resolution IV is to renew the shareholders' mandate granted by the shareholders of the Company at the 13th AGM held on 23 June 2015.
+This proposal will enable the Group to enter into the recurrent related party transactions of a revenue or trading nature which are necessary for the Group's day-to-day operations, subject to the transactions being in the ordinary course of business and on normal commercial terms which are not more favorable to the related parties than those generally available to the public and are not to the detriment of the minority shareholders of the Company.

-Further information on the proposed Ordinary Resolution 4 is set out in the Circular to Shareholders dated 28 May 2015.
+Further information on the proposed Ordinary Resolution IV is set out in the Circular to Shareholders dated 29 April 2016.

-(v) Proposed Renewal of Share Buy-Back Authority
+(vi) Proposed Renewal of Share Buy-Back Authority

-The proposed Ordinary Resolution 5, if passed, will allow the Company to purchase its own shares up to 10% of the total issued and paid-up capital of the Company by utilising the funds allocated which shall not exceed the aggregate of the retained profits and share premium account of the Company.
+The proposed Ordinary Resolution V, if passed, will allow the Company to purchase its own shares up to 10% of the total issued and paid-up capital of the Company by utilising the funds allocated which shall not exceed the aggregate of the retained profits and share premium account of the Company.

-Please refer to the Share Buy-Back Statement dated 28 May 2015 for further information.
+Please refer to the Share Buy-Back Statement dated 29 April 2016 for further information.